FAQs by Topic:

 Who is eligible to voluntarily participate in TEAM?

-Hospitals not located in a mandatory CBSA that participate until the last day of the last performance period in the Bundled Payments for Care Improvement Advanced (BPCI Advanced) Model or the last day of the last performance year of the Comprehensive Care for Joint Replacement (CJR) Model (December 31, 2025, and December 31, 2024, respectively) will be eligible to opt-in to TEAM.
+CMS held a one-time opportunity for select hospitals to opt in to participate in TEAM from January 1-31, 2025.
+The deadline to submit a voluntary participation election letter was on January 31, 2025.
+Hospitals not located in a mandatory CBSA that participate until the last day of the last performance period in the Bundled Payments for Care Improvement Advanced (BPCI Advanced) Model or the last day of the last performance year of the Comprehensive Care for Joint Replacement (CJR) Model (December 31, 2025, and December 31, 2024, respectively) were considered eligible to opt-in to TEAM.

 Can hospitals eligible to voluntarily participate in TEAM join at any point during the model?